Anta Nante

-"Anta Nante" (あんたなんて。) is a song by Japanese singer Riria. as the ending theme for the 2024 anime reboot of Ranma ½.
+"Anta Nante" (あんたなんて。) is a song by Japanese singer Riria, performed as the ending theme for the 2024 anime reboot of Ranma ½.

 Background

 The song was announced on 31 August 2024.
 Riria. wrote the song to represent the frustrated relationship between the characters Ranma and Akane.

 Music video

 A music video for the song was released on 19 October 2024.